bugnificent/ci-cd_test/README.md

 # Portfolio CI/CD Pipeline 🚀

 This repository contains a **CI/CD pipeline** for deploying a personal portfolio website, integrating **Lighthouse CI for performance & accessibility auditing**, and **Dastardly for security vulnerability scanning**.
-The setup ensures high-quality and secure web deployments using **GitHub Actions**.
+The setup ensures high-quality and secure web deployments using **GitHub Actions, Jenkins and Vercel**.

 ---